Cord Blood Education for Parents, Health Professionals and Students - Save the Cord Foundation

 Picture

-Save the Cord Foundation and WellSky are proud to welcome Dr. Maegan Capitano, as our featured speaker for our next edition of Share the Science on Tuesday, April 12th, 2022 2pm ET / 11am PT.
-Join us to hear Dr. Capitano discuss her latest research published in co-operation with the late Dr. Hal Broxmeyer, focused on the ideal conditions for collecting and processing cord blood for transplant.
-Recording now available.
-Register here.
+Save the Cord Foundation and WellSky are proud to welcome Dr. Koen van Besien as our featured speaker for the next edition of Share the Science on Tuesday, March 29th at 2pm US Eastern Time / 11am US Pacific Time.
+Join us to hear Dr. Koen van Besien from Seidman Cancer Center at University Hospital (Cleveland, Ohio) discuss innovations in cord blood transplants, including haplo-cord transplants for HIV, leukemia and more.

 Share the Science is a free webinar series focused on the cord blood industry and the latest research in this field.
 As always, we invite both health professionals and the general public to join us for this unique online educational series.
 Learn more about this exciting educational series here.